Determination of the SPHARA basis functions for an EEG sensor setup

 # 'inv_euclidean' discretization

-sphara_basis_ie = sb.SpharaBasis(mesh_eeg, 'inv_euclidean')
+sphara_basis_ie = sb.SpharaBasis(mesh_eeg, "inv_euclidean")

 basis_functions_ie, natural_frequencies_ie = sphara_basis_ie.basis()